William Contreras Player Props: Brewers vs. Reds

 - The 9.2 strikeouts per nine innings put together by the Reds pitching staff ranks seventh in the league.

-- The Reds have the 27th-ranked team ERA among all league pitching staffs (5.01).
+- The Reds' 4.96 team ERA ranks 27th across all MLB pitching staffs.

-- The Reds rank 22nd in baseball in home runs given up (69 total, 1.2 per game).
+- Reds pitchers combine to rank 21st in baseball in home runs allowed (70 total, 1.2 per game).

-- Williamson gets the start for the Reds, his fourth of the season.
-He is 0-0 with a 5.02 ERA and 12 strikeouts in 14 1/3 innings pitched.

-- His most recent time out came on Saturday against the Chicago Cubs, when the lefty tossed 4 1/3 innings, surrendering four earned runs while giving up six hits.
+- The right-hander last appeared on Sunday against the Chicago Cubs, when he went five innings, allowing three earned runs while giving up five hits.

-- The 25-year-old has an ERA of 5.02, with 7.5 strikeouts per nine innings, in three games this season.
-Opponents have a .222 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.